ViggoRu21/Verklegt-2/readme.md

 In it we completed all the core requirements given in the assignment description.
 As well as these extra requirements:
+- We have a company side og the website
+- - Where they can log in
+- - View their listings
+- -
 - When a company account tries to log in as an applicant the site redirects
 - We have a site listing all companies